d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 ## What was the motivation to create ZeroTier?
 The founder of ZeroTier wrote a few excellent blog posts on their reasoning behind creating a p2p VPN like system.
 Those posts/essays are really, really worth reading.
 Hence I only want to talk about the key takeaways of those articles and leave the rest for you to read yourself.

 Their main point is that the internet became way too centralized.
-Initially the internet was created as a interconnected, distributed system to better cope with failures and centralized outages.
+Initially the internet was created as an interconnected, distributed system to better cope with failures and centralized outages.
 When a certain route between two ISPs goes down, the routing protocols will quickly redirect all traffic over another connection, keeping the internet alive.

 Now apart from centralized **services** such as Dropbox, Facebook etc. we see the effects of centralization now more than ever: A large number of sites hosted by major hosting companies or using DDoS protection from vendors like Cloudflare will suffer from connection issues, when the hoster is having outages or other issues.
 On July 2, 2019 Cloudflare suffered a major outage that made to 12 million websites go offline for 27 minutes.